yahoo/oss-guide/docs/publishing/publishing-template/README.md

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.

-## Maintainers
+## Temporary Maintainer
-- Ashley Wolf: awolf@verizonmedia.com
-- Gil Yehuda: gyehuda@verizonmedia.com
+- Robert Israel: risrael@yahooinc.com

 ## License
 _State license full name or [SPDX](https://spdx.org/licenses/) identifier._